omkarakatta/diftrans/README.md

     # install.packages("devtools")
     devtools::install_github("omkarakatta/diftrans")

-To install the package with the vignette installed, run the following
+To install the package with the vignette installed, set the `build_vignettes` argument to `TRUE`.
+Note that the installation will take more time this way.
-instead:

     # install.packages("devtools")
     devtools::install_github("omkarakatta/diftrans", build_vignettes = TRUE)